 What Is Gann Theory in Stock Market Trading?

-When it comes to predicting future market moves, the Gann Theory is incredibly useful.
-The main purpose of Gann’s Theory is to understand how at various points in time different aspects will influence the market.
-Gann Theory is useful to predict the future movement of the market.
+When it comes to analysing possible future market moves, the Gann Theory is considered a useful technical method.
+The main purpose of Gann’s Theory is to understand how, at various points in time, different aspects will influence the market.
+Gann Theory is used to analyse possible future market movements.

 For instance, a certain market pattern might influence the movement of a share.
 At another point in time, it could be the price that influences the market.
 Understanding this relationship and making market predictions based on it is what the Gann Theory aims to do.
-In short, the ideal combination of share price, time, and the trading pattern is identified using the Gann Theory to help traders find successful trades in the market.
+In short, the ideal combination of share price, time, and the trading pattern is identified using the Gann Theory to identify potential trading opportunities in the market.

 However, there is a lot more than just the Gann theory meaning to understand how to use this as an analysis tool.
 For example, one aspect that the Gann theory definition does not cover is that of Gann angles.
 Let us take a look at how these angles work in detail.